isujitkr/hungryhive/README.md

-# Food Delivery App - HungryHive
+# Food Delivery Web App - HungryHive

 Welcome to the Food Delivery App built on the MERN stack!
 This project consists of three main folders: Admin, Frontend, and Backend.
 Below you'll find a comprehensive guide on setting up, running, and understanding each component of the application.